OlabodeAbesin/postcodeapp/readme.md

 - This PostcodeApp uses Symfony's built-in development server for testing purposes.
 For production deployment, I'll be using a more robust web server (e.g., Apache or Nginx) with PHP-FPM.
 - The url parameters in the second endpoint (Longitude and Latitude) are only validated as a data type and currently not throwing nice errors.
 I'd sanitize and validate user input for better UX and to prevent security vulnerabilities.
 - If the test question didn't say using a controller action.
 I'd also consider moving my business logic out of the controller into a service class.
-- Keep the application and its dependencies up to date by periodically running `composer update` to fetch the latest package versions.

 ## Conclusion